Asymptotic Behavior of the Subordinated Traveling Waves: Preliminaries

 In the following we consider three classes of admissible kernels $k\in L_{\mathrm{loc}}^{1}(\mathbb{R}_{+})$, characterized in terms of their Laplace transforms $\mathcal{K}(\lambda)$ as $\lambda\to0$ (i.e., as local conditions):

-We would like to emphasize that these three classes of kernels leads to different differential-convolution operators.
+We would like to emphasize that these three classes of kernels lead to different differential-convolution operators.
 In particular, the Caputo-Djrbashian fractional derivative (C1) and distributed order derivatives (C2), (C3).
-In the next section we establish the long-time behavior of the fundamental solution corresponding to these differential-convolution operators.
+In the next section we study the long-time behavior of the subordination of the constant speed traveling wave corresponding to these differential-convolution operators.
 Working in such generality a price must be paid, namely the replacement of the fundamental solution by its Cesaro mean.
 This is the key technical observation that underlies the analysis of several different model situations.